Rhosinjay-cyb/Azure-Firewall/README.md

 ![image](Arc-diag.png)

-## Step Taken
+## Steps Taken

 The security configuration starts with the creation of a resource group (Project-RG)

 ![image](rg.PNG)

 Followed with the creation of a virtual network (Project-Vnet) alongside with subnets.
-The first two subnets are for the management of the firewall, while the last two subnets are workload subnets for the HR and Dev teams.
+The first two subnets are for the management of the firewall, AzureFirewallSubnet is where the firewall will be deployed while AzureFirewallManagementSubnet is responsible for forced tunneling.
+The the last two subnets are workload subnets for the HR and Dev teams.
 VMs will afterwards be deployed in the workload subnets to test the deployed firewall.

 ![image](VNET.png)